apex-enterprise-patterns/apex-enterprise-patterns.github.io/docs/fflib-apex-mocks/2015-03-22-unit-testing-with-apex-enterprise-patterns-and-apexmocks-part-1.md

 I've seen dependency injection done via&nbsp;constructor injection, my personal preference is to use the approach shown in this blog.
 My motivation for this lies with the fact that these pattern layers are well enough known throughout the application code base and the Application class supports other facilities&nbsp;such as polymorphic instantiation of domain classes and helper methods as shown above on the Selector factory.

-In the [second part](http://andyinthecloud.com/2015/03/29/unit-testing-apex-enterprise-patterns-and-apexmocks-part-2/) of this series we will look at how to write true unit tests for your controller, service and domain classes, leveraging the amazing [ApexMocks library](https://github.com/financialforcedev/fflib-apex-mocks/blob/master/README.md)!
+In the second part of this series we will look at how to write true unit tests for your controller, service and domain classes, leveraging the amazing [ApexMocks library](https://github.com/financialforcedev/fflib-apex-mocks/blob/master/README.md).
 If in the meantime you wan to get a glimpse of what this might look like take a wonder through the Apex Enterprise Patterns sample application tests [here](https://github.com/apex-enterprise-patterns/fflib-apex-common-samplecode/blob/master/sfdx-source/apex-common-samplecode/test/classes/service/OpportunitiesServiceTest.cls#L38) and [here](https://github.com/apex-enterprise-patterns/fflib-apex-common-samplecode/blob/master/sfdx-source/apex-common-samplecode/test/classes/controllers/OpportunityApplyDiscountControllerTest.cls#L30).

 ```java
 // Provide a mock instance of a Unit of Work